LacunaOmnibus/LacunaWaX/README.md

 STATUS
 ------
-Installing and running the executable on Windows is reasonably straightforward and stable.
-Running from source takes a bit of tweaking.
+FOOBAR Installing and running the executable on Windows is reasonably straightforward and stable.
+BARFOO Running from source takes a bit of tweaking.
 See the wiki for what information there is.

 CAUTION